nstrayer/cv/README.md

 I have attempted to keep the whole thing as easy as possible to understand and modify by using a publically available sheet and preserving the old CSV driven way behind a boolean variable that can be set in the setup chunk.

+## cvdown package

+Newer versions of this CV have been migrated to using the package [`cvdown`](https://github.com/nstrayer/cvdown).
+This package provides some helper functions that abstract away the annoyingly verbose code needed to keep track of links and build sections.
+It is built to be highly customizable, however, so you're not locked into a given format for your CV.
+That's the whole point of this endevor!

 ## Structure